 To add new properties, please email firstname.lastname@example.org with the objects/ properties you want to add, and their types.
 You must then update the Permutive script to send in those properties, on the sites where you want to collect this data.

-In these examples I look at different properties a publisher wishes to collect, and how they choose to structure these in their pageview event schema.
+The following examples look at different properties a publisher wishes to collect, and how they choose to structure these in their pageview event schema.
 To see examples of what other publishers have used as their schemas, see here.

 Example 1: Contextual Data

 This publisher wants to collect all the editorial data available on their page.
-To do this, they collect the following variables on every page (where they exist):
+To do this, they collect the following variables:

 - Author (String)